top of page

 Can I invite my friend from another campus?
 Definitely.
 Just have them sign up at this link.

 What will worship be like?
-Aashish Baskaran, a local worship leader, will come in to lead our time - it's always amazing to worship with other college students!
+Aashsish Baskaran, local pastor at Mill City Church in Minneapolis, will lead our time - it's always amazing to worship with other college students!

 046A3447.jpg